tariqsheikhsw/CKA-Exam-Preparation-Notes/README.md

 k create -f q11.yaml
 k get ds -n project-tiger
 ```
+//DS should run on all nodes , count should be 3 not 2

+tolerations: # add
+- effect: NoSchedule # add
+key: node-role.kubernetes.io/control-plane # add

 # Q12
 Deployment acting as DaemonSet (One Pod per Node)